-Mesquite trees grow prolifically throughout the Southwestern United States where, throughout the last century, cattle and other animals have spread mesquite seeds.
+Mesquite trees (Prosopis spp.) grow prolifically throughout the Southwestern United States where, throughout the last century, cattle and other animals have spread mesquite seeds across the landscape.
 How fast these seeds and trees germinate and grow depends upon the conditions.
 Water, temperature and soil type greatly affect the life and growth of any tree.
 Mesquite trees, when provided with optimum growing conditions, can reach heights of 40 feet when fully grown (after at least 20 years) and live for more than 100 years.
-Mesquite trees are classified as fast- to medium-growing trees, meaning they grow 13 to 25 inches per year.
+Mesquite trees are classified as having medium growth rates, meaning they grow 12 to 24 inches per year.
 Their growth rate is limited when they are faced with poor conditions.

 Climate and Growing Conditions

 Baby mesquite trees achieve fast-growing rates when provided with irrigation, heat and low humidity.
 Mesquite can survive in colder, high elevations and in deserts.
-For instance, the Chilean mesquite tree in Arizona tends to thrive.
+For instance, the Chilean mesquite tree (Prosopis chilensis, USDA zones 8-9) tends to thrive in Arizona.
 However, cold weather and low water stunt the tree's growth and development.
 In the wild, mesquite trees are found in dry riverbeds and near water sources.
 Although mesquite trees thrive in riparian areas, they have also adapted to drought conditions.
 During severe water shortages, the tree's root system will sprout.
-Even as the older part of the tree dies off, the tree continues to live through these sapling extensions.
+Even as the older parts of the tree dies off, the tree continues to live through its sapling extensions.
 United States Forest Service employees have seen 27-year-old trees that are barely 5 feet tall due to this life-saving phenomenon.